des1-gner/cdk-MLflow-tracking-server-example/README.md

 Edit `app.py` and update the following values:

-- Replace `YOUR_ACCOUNT_ID` with your AWS account ID
+- Replace `<your-aws-account-id>` with your AWS account ID
-- Replace `us-east-1` with your desired AWS region
+- Replace `<your-aws-sagemaker-domain-region>` with your desired AWS region

 ### 3. Customize Tracking Server Name (Optional)